stefaniuk/docker-ubuntu/README.md

 Configuration
 -------------

-* On build trigger is set to copy all the assets
 * `/sbin/entrypoint.sh` is defined as the entrypoint
 * `/sbin/bootstrap.sh` is sourced if present
 * `/sbin/init.d/*.sh` are sourced if present